zitkat/kaleidoscope/README.md

 Setup
 -----

-You will need GHC 7.8 or newer as well as LLVM 4.0.
-For information on installing LLVM 4.0 (not 3.9 or earlier) on your platform of choice, take a look at the [instructions posted by the llvm-hs maintainers](https://github.com/llvm-hs/llvm-hs/blob/llvm-4/README.md#installing-llvm).
+You will need GHC 8.10 or newer as well as LLVM 9.0.
+For information on installing LLVM 9.0 on your platform of choice, take a look at the [instructions posted by the llvm-hs maintainers](https://github.com/llvm-hs/llvm-hs/blob/llvm-4/README.md#installing-llvm).

-With Haskell and LLVM in place, you can use either Stack or Cabal to install the necessary Haskell bindings and compile the source code from each chapter.
+With Haskell and LLVM in place, you can use Stack to install the necessary Haskell bindings and compile the source code from each chapter.

 ### Building with Stack (Recommended)